How Good Is Your Decision Making?

 Another important part of a good decision process is generating as many good alternatives as sensibly possible to consider.
 If you simply adopt the first solution you encounter, then you're probably missing a great many even better alternatives.
-Click here to learn about some powerful tools for generating good alternatives, expanding the number of ideas, and considering different perspectives.
+Our Creativity Tools page has a comprehensive set of tools and techniques that can help you generate great ideas, including Brainstorming.

 The stage of exploring alternatives is often the most time-consuming part of the decision-making process.
 This stage sometimes takes so long that a decision is never made!
 To make this step efficient, be clear about the factors you want to include in your analysis.
 There are three key factors to consider: